STAMP-project/botsing-github-app/README.md

 In the subsection ''Subscribe to events'' you need to check the event ''issues''.

-Then you have to choice an authentication method to be set on botsing-github-app to access GitHub.
+Then you have to choice an authentication method to be set on botsing-server to access GitHub.
 The methods currently supported are:

 * username/password (you need to set your username/password credentials on botsing configuration file as described above)
 * OAuth2 token (you need to create an OAuth2 token at GitHub side and copy it on the configuration file as described above)